 The Youth Regression chart highlights reported regression of the youth who participated in the counseling program, by asking school personnel to respond to the following statement: "The youth who were served by the program worsened throughout the year."
-Most of those surveyed strongly disagreed or disagreed that youth who were served regressed.
+Most of those surveyed reported they were unable to answer, with the second largest group strongly disagreeing or disagreeing that youth served regressed.
 However, for youth to improve related to school counseling services, another variable to factor into the outcomes is the students' whereabouts during the days that services were provided.